 The Quantum Assessment Method

 In assessing what the ideal practice for you is on the day, take into consideration your personal type and how circumstances may be affecting you today.
 You will soon come to recognise the usefulness and application of Ayurveda in your choice or creation of yoga sequence.
 Can you identify any doshic imbalance?
 Put in simple terms: are you feeling and acting spacey (vata), fiery (pitta) or heavy (kapha)?
 How would you like to be?
 What mindset and energy level would be useful to you now?
-Please remember that the benefits of fitness, weight-loss and greater inner calm are not just limited to the time you are doing your practice or directly afterwards, but more important are the deeper developments that affect the way you live your life.
+Please remember that the benefits of fitness, weight-loss and greater inner calm are not just limited to the time you are doing your practice or directly afterwards, but more important are the deeper developments that affect the way you live your life, for this reason the wellness is balance that you need to integrate in you life.

 If VATA (air) prevails, you need to focus on grounding and strengthening.
 Excess vata makes it difficult to concentrate; one feels spacey and often anxious.
 You may be a vata-type or an imbalance in this field may just be a result of unsettling circumstances, such as a move, travel, a break-up or even just a windy day.
 The extremities often feel cold and special attention should be paid to safeguarding ankles and wrists.
 Standing balances and any postures that posit an altered foundation and therefore challenge one’s relationship with gravity are very useful.
 The breath is often shallow and needs to be deepened and lengthened through such pranayama practices as nadi shodana.